the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 so soft, she thought. and springy, alive. she plucked a rose, and tucked it into place by the side of her plait, using the bob pin she usually wore. she looked at the book in her hands, she had been meaning to revise a bit for the test next day, but her thoughts were floating about, wherever they liked. the feeling was too pleasant to disturb.

-“i asked him, do you like some girl? did you meet a mem in bilet…” she would say, “but all he did was shake his head and talk about irrelevant things.”
+“i asked him, do you like some girl? did you meet a mem in bilet…” she would say, “but all he did was shake his head and talk about irrelevant things.” “mem” or “memshaheb” is how you might refer to a white woman and “bilet” is the Bengali way of saying “vilayat”, which connotes England… London.

 this went on for a couple of years. the british left india. the country got its independence. there were the terrible riots and bloodshed.

-and then one day, banker dadu told everyone he was leaving calcutta, he had taken up a job on a research project in kalimpong. of course, everyone was shocked. he would leave the mercantile bank and become an underpaid researcher on some unknown government aided forestry project? how could he even contemplate such a thing.
+and then one day, banker dadu told everyone he was leaving calcutta, he had taken up a job on a research project in kalimpong. of course, everyone was shocked. he would leave the mercantile bank and become an underpaid researcher on some unknown government aided forestry project? how could he even contemplate such a thing!

-banker dadu went to kalimpong soon after that. by the time she was born in 1955, seven had already passed. the ten-day visit had become a ritual and people had stopped asking banker dadu why he decided to go away.
+banker dadu went to kalimpong soon after that. by the time she was born in 1955, seven years had already passed. the ten-day visit had become a ritual and people had stopped asking banker dadu why he decided to go away.

 shobhona wondered if there was a ghost among banker dadu’s light pink roses.